Koopman-driven grip force prediction through EMG sensing: Materials and methods

-After the 19th step of ungrouped RBD-FAST SA (Fig. \ref{fig:frequency-bounds-steps}), the sum of all SIs corresponding to frequency masks $>=$204 Hz amounted to less than 2$\%$ contribution.
-Therefore, the highest spectral component considered for further analysis was 202 Hz.
-This is consistent with \cite{Konrad2006}, which indicates that most of the sEMG power spectrum is concentrated below 250 Hz.
-Next, LH sampling was performed twice within the newly obtained parameter ranges, followed by plotting and visually inspecting the influence trend of each of the 201 remaining spectral components (2--202 Hz).
-The mean and smooth lines were examined to narrow the bounds further around the optimal point visually.
-In the last two steps (20th and 21st), optimal bounds were identified (Fig \ref{fig:frequency-bounds-steps}) and used as the final cutoff values.
-Optimal smoothing parameters reveal interesting trends: \begin{itemize} \item Increasing decay factor decreases peak cross-correlation, and optimal values are close-to-zero (0--$5 \times 10^{-4}$), indicating a need for simple MA. \item Window size shows an optimum in the 275--330 range. \end{itemize} The description of the optimal spectral mask is detailed in Section \ref{sec:results}.
-With the optimal set of signal-processing procedures and parameters presented, the following section outlines the Koopman-driven methodology for estimating and predicting grip force from the processed EMG signals.
+For iterative, multi-step, ungrouped SA, a more efficient RBD-FAST SA method \cite{Tarantola2006} was used.
+Details regarding the simultaneous SA and optimization procedure steps are outlined in Appendix~\ref{app:multistep_sa}.
+The top spectral components with narrowed bounds after each SA and optimization step are presented in Fig.~\ref{fig:frequency-bounds-steps}.
+In a step-by-step analysis, a reverse funnel-shaped pattern can be observed (indicated by the two red arrows), with one starting point at low-frequency components and the other around \qty{50}{\Hz}.
+This pattern highlights the transition from the most influential spectral components to the less influential ones.
+After the \(19^\text{th}\) step of ungrouped SA, the cumulative contribution of the SIs corresponding to spectral mask for frequencies \qty{>= 204}{\Hz} amounted to less than \qty{2}{\percent}.
+Therefore, we reduced the spectral mask \(\textbf{w}_\textrm{mask}\) to \num{101} components (\qtyrange{2}{202}{\Hz}, step \qty{\sim 2}{\Hz}), consistent with \cite{Konrad2006}, which shows most sEMG power is below \qty{250}{\Hz}.
+Last two SA and optimization steps (\(20^\text{th}, 21^\text{st}\)) reveal interesting trends: \begin{itemize} \item Increasing decay factor \(\alpha_\text{EMA}\) decreases cross-correlation, and optimal values are close to zero (\numrange{0}{5e-4}), indicating a need for simple MA. \item Window size \(w_\text{EMA}\) optimum is in the \numrange{275}{330} range. \end{itemize} The description of the optimal spectral mask is detailed in Section~\ref{sec:results}.
+With the optimal set of signal processing procedures and parameters, next section outlines the Koopman-driven methodology for estimating current and predicting future values of the grip force from the processed EMG signal.

-\subsection{Koopman-driven estimation and prediction of hand grip force}
+\subsection{Koopman-driven Estimation and Prediction of Hand Grip Force}